The Lord of the Rings: The Rings of Power: Initial announcements

-Amazon spent producing the first season in New Zealand, and then moved production on subsequent seasons to the United Kingdom.
+Subsequent seasons

+Prime Video officially ordered a second season in November 2019, ahead of filming for the first season.
+Jackson initially said he and his producing partners would read scripts for the series and offer notes, but after the first season was produced he said this did not happen.
+Amazon explained that the deal with Tolkien's estate required the series to be kept distinct from Jackson's films.
+The estate were also reportedly against Jackson being involved.
+Amazon spent producing the first season in New Zealand, where the films were made, before moving production on subsequent seasons to the United Kingdom.

 A third season had not been ordered by the second season's premiere in August 2024, leading to speculation about the series' future amid concerns about its quality and viewership.
 When the showrunners were asked if they had any contingency plans should Amazon decide to end the series before their five-season plan was complete, McKay stated: "We're not anticipating that.
 We're making our show and going all the way."
 Amazon was soon reported to be committed to the five-season plan, and the third season was officially confirmed by Prime Video in February 2025.
-That October, following the departures of Salke and television co-head Vernon Sanders from Amazon Studios, Lesley Goldberg of The Ankler discussed industry questions about whether the series should be cancelled by Amazon.
-She reported that production costs for the second and third seasons had been "dramatically reduced" due to the UK's tax incentives, that viewer retention was improved with the second season, and that Amazon had to pay a "kill fee" to the Tolkien estate for each season that was not produced out of the five season plan.
+Charlotte Brändström, a director on all three seasons, and Kate Hazell were made executive producers for the season.
+In October, following the departures of Salke and television co-head Vernon Sanders from the renamed Amazon MGM Studios, Lesley Goldberg at The Ankler discussed industry questions about whether the series should be cancelled by Amazon.
+She reported that production costs for the second and third seasons had been "dramatically reduced" due to the UK's tax incentives, that viewer retention was improved with the second season, and that Amazon would have to pay a "kill fee" to the Tolkien estate for each season that was not produced out of the five season plan.
+Goldberg further reported in April 2026 that the series was being protected by Bezos, regardless of cost, and Amazon's new television head Peter Friedlander was committed to the original plan.
+However, Amazon no longer planned to develop a spin-off series.

+Development on a fourth season was revealed in May 2026, with a production schedule planned, although the season had not been officially greenlit by then.
+In July, Payne confirmed that the fourth season was "already on its way".
+McKay indicated that it was being written simultaneously with post-production on the third season.